Joe-Collins-1986/BitWise-DRF/README.md

 - The permission classes used for this view allows unauthenticated users to perform read operations (IsAuthenticatedOrReadOnly).

-By utilizing the LikeList view, users can list all the likes and create new like objects if they are authenticated.
+This view can be used to list all the likes and create new like objects if they are authenticated.

 ### LikeDetail